Jean-Baptiste Delaveyne: Life

+The Benedictine priory of Saint-Saulge being in a deplorable material state, Delaveyne settled comfortably with his parents and led “a life more worldly than religious”.

 Two years later, a chance remark by the pastor of a neighboring village contrasting his way of life to that of St. Benedict re-ignited the religious fervor of Delaveyne's youth.
 He returned to his monastery in Autun for a spiritual retreat, in order to find again the focus of his life.
 From this experience he returned to his parish a changed man.

 In his re-found religious mindset, Delaveyne began to see the misery of the poor of the parish, especially those in the countryside.
 He started to work to relieve their physical as well as their spiritual needs.

 Out of these efforts, in 1680 Delaveyne invited a group of young women of the parish to organize to care for the needs of women and children.
 He advised them:

 In this way, Delaveyne founded the religious congregation of the Sisters of Charity of Nevers, which has operated hundred of convents and schools throughout France since its founding, with its motherhouse still in Nevers.
+He wrote a rule including the life of prayer and the practice of charity and ensured their skills by sending them to train with other nuns and then with doctors from Nevers.
+In 1683, at the request of the local pastor, the sisters went to Nevers; there, the first sisters received the habit and made private vows.
+In 1685, the headquarters of the congregation moved to Nevers; the founder, required by his function to reside in Saint-Saulge, fades away a little, but his influence is present in the rule of the Congregation of the Sisters of Charity approved by the Bishop of Nevers in 1698 and 1700.
 The most famous member of the congregation is St. Bernadette Soubirous, the visionary of Lourdes.

-Delaveyne died in Nevers in 1719.
+Delaveyne died in Nevers in 1719, and was buried in the church of Saint-Saulge.
+He was declared Venerable by Pope John Paul II on May 14, 1991.
+There is an exhibition regarding his life in the parish Church of St. Paul in Saint-Saulge.